Wish You Had A Tarot Card Meaning Cheat Sheet?

 Love this deck?

-The Three of Cups is also a very creative card, suggesting that you may pursue a creative outlet within a group environment, such as an art class or a dance class.
+This card also invites you to collaborate with others on a creative project and inspire one another to reach new heights.
+Collectively, you are working towards a common goal for the greater good of others, and by reaching out to others and banding together, you can achieve a great deal by sharing your positive energy and passion with the wider community.
+The Three of Cups is a very creative card, suggesting that you may pursue a creative outlet within a group environment, such as an art class or a dance class.
 This is a great way to connect with others and to access your creative abilities.

-On a broader scale, the reversed Three of Cups can indicate that your creativity is being stifled and instead you are being forced to conform to the group in which you are operating.
-You may be part of a very tight-knit group that does things a certain way and is not open to innovation or alternative approaches.
+If you are involved in a creative project, now may be the time to work independently rather than in a group.
+The reversed Three of Cups can show that your creativity is being stifled, or you are being forced to conform to the group.
+You may be part of a tight-knit club that does things a certain way and is not open to innovation or alternative approaches.
 You need to consider whether you are willing to sacrifice your creative abilities in favour of the group’s desires.

-On the other hand, the Three of Cups reversed may indicate over-indulgence in the party scene.
-You may be spending most nights out at bars and nightclubs, indulging in drugs and alcohol and throwing caution to the wind.
-You may also be in the ‘work hard, play hard’ mindset, when what you need is greater balance in your life.
-Be mindful about the longer-term consequences of your actions and ask yourself whether this is indeed a sustainable lifestyle.
-Take a break from the social scene to regroup and get some much needed sleep.
+On the other hand, the Three of Cups reversed may signify overindulgence.
+You may be out most nights partying, doing drugs or drinking heavily when what you need is balance in your life.
+Be mindful about the longer-term consequences of your actions and ask yourself whether this lifestyle is sustainable.
+Take a break from the social scene to regroup and get some much-needed sleep.